Mirevi/MotionHub/README.md

 ### Acknowledgements

-The project [HIVE](https://mirevi.de/research/immersive-digital-technologies-for-a-healthy-life-through-exercise-and-well-being-hive-lab) is sponsored by the [German Federal Ministry of Education and Research](https://www.bmbf.de/en/index.html) (BMBF) under the project number 16SV8182.
+The project [HIVE](https://mirevi.de/research/immersive-digital-technologies-for-a-healthy-life-through-exercise-and-well-being-hive-lab) is sponsored by the [German Federal Ministry of Education and Research](https://www.bmbf.de/en/index.html) (BMBF) under the project number **16SV8182**.

 # Requirements

-At the moment the middleware is only supported on Microsoft Windows operating systems.
+currently MMH is only supported on Microsoft Windows operating systems.

-- This Version of MotionHub was tested on Microsoft **Windows 10 64 bit**.
+- This version of MotionHub was tested on Microsoft **Windows 10 64 bit**.

 ### Minimum Computer Requirements